Do you love finding the perfect nature books for kids? I love them too.

 In What Does Rain Smell Like? the authors answer one hundred questions about weather, exploring the science behind how it works and how it affects us as people.
 While not strictly a children’s book, this would be a great resource to use in the classroom or to take outside with your kids and talk about together.

-Nature Books about Waterways (Rivers, Creeks and the Bay)
+Nature Books for Kids about Rivers, Creeks and the Bay

 by Marc Martin